Zilan-Ouyang/nukeTx/README.md

-#for nuke transactions and payments
+#For nuke transactions and payments

 - Set pizza buyer (trustedBuyer)
  ```